 Deakin MBA (Healthcare Management) student

 Discover the Deakin MBA

 Whether your background is in large corporations, small business, NGOs or other industries such as health, sports or arts, an MBA can give you the skills you need to take the next step in your career.

-Deakin’s MBA is ranked #1 in Victoria and #15 globally.
+Deakin’s MBA is ranked #1 in Victoria and in the top 20 globally*.
 The course offers flexible online delivery and strong industry connections.